-To win the fight against tuberculosis (TB), a comprehensive approach is needed that includes new and more effective vaccines as well as improved diagnostics and treatment.
-The Bacille Calmette-Guérin (BCG) vaccine developed in 1921 remains the only vaccine against TB.
-Unfortunately, it is only partially effective: it provides some protection against severe forms of pediatric TB, but is unreliable against adult pulmonary TB, which accounts for most of the disease burden worldwide.
-Although BCG is the most widely administered vaccine in the world, the number of TB cases have never been higher.
-There is therefore an urgent need for a new, safe and effective vaccine that prevents all forms of TB, including drug-resistant strains, in all age groups and in people with HIV.
+To reach the new End TB goals of a 95% reduction in TB deaths and a 90% reduction in TB cases by 2035, a comprehensive approach is needed that includes new and more effective vaccines, as well as improved diagnostics and treatment.
+The currently used Bacille Calmette-Guérin (BCG) vaccine was developed in 1921 and remains the only available vaccine against TB.
+Unfortunately, BCG is only partially effective: it provides some protection against severe forms of pediatric TB, but is not completely protective against disease in infants and is unreliable against adult pulmonary TB.
+Disease in latently infected adults and adolescents accounts for most of the disease burden, and transmission, worldwide.
+There is therefore an urgent need for new, safe and effective vaccines that prevent against all forms of TB, including drug-resistant strains, in all age groups, including those with HIV.

-Due to the complex nature of Mycobacterium tuberculosis (Mtb) and its interaction with human hosts, scientists are examining multiple approaches for new TB vaccines, as described below.
+Due to the complex nature of Mycobacterium tuberculosis (Mtb) and its pathology within the human host, multiple vaccine development strategies are being pursued:

-- Therapeutic vaccines are given to individuals with active TB in conjunction with TB drug therapy with the aim of shortening the duration of the therapy or reducing relapses after completion of treatment.
+In addition, an immunotherapeutic vaccine is being developed for individuals with active TB in conjunction with TB drug therapy, with the aim of shortening the duration of the therapy and/or reducing recurrence rates after completion of treatment.